-Three Phase Shunt Reactor
+What is Shunt Reactor

 The shunt reactor should be capable of withstanding maximum continuous operating voltage (5% higher the rated voltage in case of 400 KV system) under normal power frequency variation without exceeding the top spot temperature of 150oC at any part of the shunt reactor.

 The shunt reactor should be of gapped core type or magnetically shielded air core type.
 Both of these designs help to maintain the impedance of the reactor fixed.
 The impedance should be maintained at a constant value for avoiding harmonic current generated due to the system over voltage.

 The shunt reactor has mainly core losses during its normal operating condition.
 So, care should be taken for minimizing the core losses during design.

 We should measure the losses of a shunt reactor at rated voltage and frequency.
 But for very high voltage shunt reactor, it may be difficult to arrange such a high test voltage during measurement of losses.
 This difficulty can be overcome, by measuring the losses of the shunt reactor at any voltage lower than the system voltage of the reactor.
 Then this measured loss is multiplied by the square of the ratio of rated current to the current of the reactor at applied reduced test voltage to obtain the loss at rated voltage.